The White Label Software Development Process

 - All available APIs need to request the information that identifies the client so that the responses can be client specific

-Clients may need admin users who can configure the product without needing your help, and take care of common maintenance tasks for their users like forgotten passwords or enrollment.
+Clients may need admin users who can configure the product without needing your help.
+These top-level users can take care of common maintenance tasks for their users like forgotten passwords or enrollment.

 Scalability & Robustness

-There are both software and hardware considerations to build an application that can scale and be robust under load.
+There are both software and hardware considerations that must be made to build an application that can scale and be robust under load.
 Most of the design and architecture principles for scale are beyond the scope of this article, but we list a few below to give you an idea.

 You will also want to evaluate your infrastructure and look at the number of servers (virtual or physical), load balancing, hosting in multiple zones, failover, and disaster recovery.

-Monitoring your system from both the inside and the outside also becomes increasingly more important.
+Monitoring your system from both the inside and the outside also becomes increasingly important.
 It isn’t just enough to know your server is online and your database is online.
-You want to know if your application is responding the way it should in the timeframe it should so you can cut off any issues at the pass.
+You need to know if your application is responding the way it should in the timeframe it should, so you can cut off any issues at the pass.

-In addition, because more users will be on your system and that number may continue to grow, making sure your application is primed to scale and has a robust architecture and infrastructure around it.
+In addition, because more users will be on your system and that number may continue to grow, scale is crucial.
+Your application must be primed to scale and have a robust architecture and infrastructure around it.
 Approaching a new development project with white labeling in mind from the start makes this complex process that much easier.

-If you would like to learn more about white labeling in general or with regards to your specific product, then let us know.
-We have helped dozens of companies implement white labeled solution both from the start and after the fact.
+If you would like to learn more about white labeling in general or in regard to your specific product, then let us know.
+We have helped dozens of companies implement white-labeled software solutions both from the start and after the fact.

 The 5 Pillars Of A Successful Software Project